swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 With the recent introduction of [actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md) to the language, Swift gained powerful and foundational building blocks for expressing *thread-safe* concurrent programs.
 Actors guarantee thread-safety thanks to actor-isolation of mutable state they encapsulate.

-In [SE-0336: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md) we took it a step further, guaranteeing complete isolation of state with distributed actor-isolation, and setting the stage for `distributed` method calls to be performed across process and node boundaries.
+In [SE-0336: Distributed Actor Isolation][isolation] we took it a step further, guaranteeing complete isolation of state with distributed actor-isolation, and setting the stage for `distributed` method calls to be performed across process and node boundaries.

 This proposal focuses on the runtime aspects of making such remote calls possible, their exact semantics and how developers can provide their own `DistributedActorSystem` implementations to hook into the same language mechanisms, extending Swift's distributed actor model to various environments (such as cross-process communication, clustering, or even client/server communication).